 - Medications to aid in the terminal illness to provide comfort

 - Short term inpatient and respite care

 Hospice provides patients with many benefits.
 Some of the benefits of hospice include a 24-hour on-call nurse, increased availability to health care professionals, and reduced to no cost durable medical equipment and medications to increase comfort.
-Additionally, patients who choose to die at home with hospice care exhibited improved quality of life for both the patients and their family members.
-Once patients and their families have acknowledged the seriousness and life-limiting nature of the underlying disease, discussions of hospice as a care option should begin.
+Additionally, patients who chose to die at home with hospice care exhibited an improved quality of life; this was also true for their family members.
+Once patients and their families have acknowledged the seriousness and life-limiting nature of the underlying disease, discussions regarding hospice as a care option should begin.
 Patients who have a prognosis of six months or less should be urged to enroll in hospice care so the family and patient can focus on improving their symptoms and increasing their comfort.